baoqu/baoqu-core/doc/01_intro.md

 This library will have two main components:

-- **The state object:** an immutable object that will containt the state of the application.
+- **The event object:** an immutable object that will containt the state of each event in the application.
 - **Functional API:** an API to update and modify the state.